Tobias-GH-Schulz/maskguard/README.md

 ---

 ## How to use ⚒
-- Mask Guard has been deployed as an easy to use and interactive web app
+- Mask Guard has been deployed as an easy-to-use and interactive web app
 - You can find more details about Mask Guard and checkout the demo [here](https://mask-deploy.ue.r.appspot.com/)

 ---